Printing Multiple WorkSheets in One Operation

 Sometimes you may want to print several worksheets within a workbook.
-Of course you could simply select each worksheet one at a time and print them, however, using this facilty you can select multiple worksheets to print and print them in one operation.
+Of course you could simply select each worksheet one at a time and print them, however, using this facility you can select multiple worksheets to print and print them in one operation.

 The print facility allows a user to print multiple worksheets in one operation.